Sub-subject: Renewal of Hinduism - Sri Ramakrishna, Swami Vivekananda. Syllabus:

 Sample of the Sub-subject: Hinduism: Sri Ramakrishna, Swami Vivekananda

-In the 19th century, under the full British domination, several spiritual wise started a profound renewal of Hinduism in India, complaining even of some of their traditional values, e.g. abolishing the system of castes and ultimately converting Hinduism into a religion with a strong ethical base (Hindu Civilization).
+In the 19th century, under the full British domination, several spiritual wise started a profound renewal of Hinduism in India, complaining even of some of their traditional values, e.g., abolishing the system of castes and ultimately converting Hinduism into a religion with a strong ethical base (Hindu Civilisation).

 Three figures are fundamental in this renewal: Sri Ramakrishna, Swami Vivekananda, and Mahatma Gandhi.

 Sri Ramakrishna (Gadadhar Chattopadhyay, 1836 - 1886) is one of the most influential spiritual teachers of the humanity in the recent centuries.
 His message of peace (Ahimsa) and especially that all religions are valid (Principle of the Harmony of Religions); they are different paths to God are laying the foundations for a new global ethic.